Danica Patrick's Success and Achievements in Timeline

 In 1997, Danica Patrick won the World Karting Association Grand National Championship in the HPV class.

-In 2001, Danica Patrick was awarded the Gorsline Scholarship Award, recognizing her as the most aspiring road course competitor.
+In 2001, Danica Patrick was awarded the Gorsline Scholarship Award as the most aspiring road course competitor.

 2002: Won Toyota Pro/Celebrity Race

-In 2002, Danica Patrick won the professional class of the fund-raising Toyota Pro/Celebrity Race.
+In 2002, Danica Patrick won the professional class in the Toyota Pro/Celebrity Race and placed third overall.

 2004: Third in Toyota Atlantic Series Championship

-During the 2004 season, Danica Patrick achieved her best result in the Toyota Atlantic Series, finishing third in the championship standings and becoming the first woman to win a pole position in the series.
+In the 2004 season, Danica Patrick finished third in the Toyota Atlantic Series championship standings and became the first woman to win a pole position in the series.

 2006: Endurance Racing Debut and IndyCar Season

-In 2006, Danica Patrick made her endurance racing debut at the 24 Hours of Daytona and continued her IndyCar campaign with Rahal Letterman Racing, finishing ninth in the final standings.
-In November, she was awarded Sportswoman of the Year by the March of Dimes.
+In 2006, Danica Patrick made her endurance racing debut at the 24 Hours of Daytona and continued her IndyCar campaign with Rahal Letterman Racing, achieving a season-high placing of consecutive fourth-position finishes.
+She was also awarded Sportswoman of the Year by the March of Dimes.

-2006: Named One of People Magazine's Most Beautiful People
+2006: Named One of the Most Beautiful People

 In 2006, People magazine named Danica Patrick one of the most beautiful people in the world.

-In 2007, Danica Patrick placed second behind Serena Williams in the Harris Poll's favorite female athlete.
+In 2007, Danica Patrick placed second behind Serena Williams in the Harris Poll's favorite female athlete list.

-In 2007, Danica Patrick was voted the sexiest athlete in the Victoria's Secret "What is Sexy" list.
+In 2007, Danica Patrick was voted the sexiest athlete in Victoria's Secret "What is Sexy" list and ranked No. 85 in FHM's 100 sexiest women in the world.

 In 2008, Bloomberg Businessweek ranked Danica Patrick the 50th most powerful person in the world of sports.